KingCat490/shapesos-beta/README.md

 # shapesos-beta
-a cool os that me and my friends are working on. it's pretty small right now so dont expect a million lines of code or something.
+a cool os that my friends and I are working on. it's pretty small right now, so don't expect a million lines of code or anything like that.
+**HEEHEEHEEHAW**